aldy97/Budget-Planner-Client/README.md

 - Auto-genetrated diagrams could visually help you analyze your financial health.
 - Always set a goal for yourself, including when you are using BP.
 You can set a monthly expense threshold to give yourself an alert.
 - Using BP in public?
 You can choose to hide numbers by clicking "Hide number" under the user dropdown on the top right corner.
+- You can freely choose how your navigation is displayed, side menu or header menu.

 ## Budget planner is involving continuously✨